isuPatches/android-wisefy/README.md

 <strong> * NOTE * </strong>

-If a search for an SSID is failing (returning false or NULL depending on the method) on >= 6.x devices but the network is visible, it's most likely because you haven't asked in your application for the `Manifest.permission.ACCESS_COARSE_LOCATION` permission which is what allows us to see the access points nearby.
-It has been up for debate on if it would be beneficial to move permission requests to the WiseFy library, but at this time, it remains as-is so users can determine their own UI/UX and to not add additional package bloat.
+If access points or SSIDs are not being returned on >= 6.x devices but there are visible networks, it's most likely because you haven't asked in your application for the `Manifest.permission.ACCESS_COARSE_LOCATION` permission which is what allows us to see the access points nearby.
+This permission request will not be added to the WiseFy library to reduce package bloat and so users can determine their own UI/UX.

+Please check [the documentation markdown directory](/documentation/permissions_example.md) for an example of requesting permissions for WiseFy.

 ## Usage